stuttgart-things/sweatShop-client/README.md

 # stuttgart-things/yacht-application-client

-YAC is a gRPC Client for validating & sending revisionRuns
+YAC is a gRPC Client for validating & sending revisionRuns to YAS (application server).

 License
 -------